Insurances and Taxes

 Tip: Health insurance companies offer special rates and packages for PhD candidates.
 It’s worth comparing!

 The statutory accident insurance covers accidents at work and occupational diseases.
 Work accidents are not only those that occurred at the workplace or during the actual work activity, but also commuting accidents.
 The latter are accidents that happen on the way to or from work.
 Occupational diseases are illnesses, that the employee contracts due to work and that are either registered in the ordinance on occupational diseases (“Berufskrankheiten-Verordnung”) or induced by the employment according to new medical evidence.
 Whether you are covered by statutory accident insurance depends on your status:

 Enrolled PhD students are covered by the statutory accident insurance of the state of Lower Saxony (Niedersachsen) within the area of organizational responsibility of the university without additional costs for the doctoral candidate.
-An accident report should to be handed in at the InfoDesk in the SSC.
+A form to file an accident report can be found here.

 All employed research assistants at the Carl von Ossietzky University of Oldenburg are covered by the statutory accident insurance for the whole period of their employment.

 - Generally not covered are activities related to doctoral theses, which are undertaken outside of the university, unless they are part of events or activities or ongoing intensive supervision, for which the university has assumed organizational responsibility.
 In the latter case it is advisable to document e.g. the university’s responsibility or the instruction by the supervisor in advance.